-Some artists and other creative individuals choose to create by crossing boundaries—of discipline, culture, time, place and expectations.
+Some artists and other creative individuals go beyond boundaries to create—they explore the edges of discipline, culture, time, place, and expectations, too.
 Why?
-They want to live and participate in the whole world, and learn how to meaningfully engage with creatives from everywhere.
-Frankly, it's more fun!
-Many UF student-artists also yearn to construct a world without boundaries... like University Scholar Kyle Mosler (BFA Dance 2014) who studied under Germaine Acogny and Patrick Acogny at Ecole des Sables, Toubab Dialaw, Senegal.
-Read about Kyle's project here; Ashley LeBlanc (BFA Dance 2015), University Scholar, reached across economic boundaries to test whether and how arts "inreach" fuels educational achievement.
+They want to live and participate in the whole world!
+As they do, they engage with creatives from everywhere.
+Frankly, that's fun!
+Many UF student-artists yearn for a world without boundaries... like University Scholar Kyle Mosler (BFA Dance 2014).
+Kyle studied under Germaine Acogny and Patrick Acogny at Ecole des Sables, Toubab Dialaw, Senegal: read about Kyle's project here.
+Ashley LeBlanc (BFA Dance 2015), University Scholar, reached across economic boundaries to test whether and how arts "inreach" could fuel educational achievement.
 Manrique Torrens (BFA Dance 2016) collaborated with CWA Visiting Scholar Yujie Chen to create a dance film entitled CENTER SPHERE.
-Amanda Stambrosky (BFA Dance 2016) served as the inaugural Center for World Arts/Harn Museum choreographer-in-residence.
-CWA/Harn CIR's Nicole Assanti (BFA Dance 2016), Ashley LeBlanc (BFA Dance 2015), and Andrea Ward (BFA Dance 2017) followed.
-Thanks to the support of the Center for African Studies, dance majors Denzel Williams (BFA Dance 2018) and Karla Vanessa Narvaez (BFA Dance 2018) have been funded to assist Mohamed DaCosta on a June 2017 dance research trip to Guinea, West Africa.
+Amanda Stambrosky (BFA Dance 2016) served as the inaugural Center for World Arts/Harn Museum choreographer-in-residence; and CWA/Harn CIR's Nicole Assanti (BFA Dance 2016), Ashley LeBlanc (BFA Dance 2015), Andrea Ward (BFA Dance 2017), and Haley Simmons (BFA Dance 2018) followed.
+Through the award of a UTA by the Center for African Studies, dance majors Denzel Williams (BFA Dance 2018) and Karla Vanessa Narvaez (BFA Dance 2018), will be fully funded as tehy accompany Master Lecturer in African Performing Arts Mohamed DaCosta to Guinea in summer 2017.
+Denzel and Karla will assist Mohamed as he researches new choreography for AGBEDIDI in Conakry, Guinea summer 2017.

 All students may enroll in open sections of DAA 2381 World Dance and Intercultural Performance (GEN ED H, N) through the School of Theatre + Dance; Kevin Austin, undergraduate advisor email@example.com can assist with registration, as needed.
 Several sections of the course are offered in fall and spring, each with a different focus.
 For example, in fall 2015 DAA 2381 open sections include YOGA (T,R, Periods 6 - 7, 12:50 PM - 2:45 PM); AFRO-BRAZILIAN DANCE (T,R, Periods 8 - 9, 3:00 PM - 4:55 PM); (ARGENTINE TANGO T,R, Periods 10 - 11, 5:10 PM - 7:05 PM).
 The WEST AFRICAN section is by permission only and presents the major annual concert of AGBEDIDI on the stage of the Constans Theatre each fall under the direction of Senior Lecturer Mohamed DaCosta (T,R, Periods 8 - 10, 3:00 PM - 6:00 PM).
 Those not already enrolled as dance students are encouraged to audition.
 Musicians can register for the music section of AGBEDIDI (MUN 2491 World Music Ensemble) by permission of the instructor through the School of Music.
 Though previous musical experience is helpful, it is not required.
 DAA 2331 West African Dance and Music is the prerequisite for the West African section of DAA 2381 World Dance and Intercultural Performance.
 DAA 2331 is offered fall and spring.